cosmo0/mame-retroarch-bezel-converter/lay_files_specs.md

   - 1.0 = full screen image in its original aspect ratio, generally 4/3 (that's important for the rest)
   - 0.5 = image size / 2
   - 1.5 = image size * 2
-  - resizes the image **FROM THE CENTER**, the corners move, not the center
+  - resizes the image **FROM THE CENTER**: the corners move, not the center
 - **OFFSET** is a value between -0.5 & 0.5
   - 0/0 is a centered image
   - (-)0.5 = the **center** of the image is at the edge of the original screen area
-  - it's defined **FROM THE CENTER OF THE SCREEN**
+  - it's defined **FROM THE CENTER OF THE SCREEN** (but applying the offset to any pixel works fine)
-  - it's **RELATIVE TO THE FULLSCREEN IMAGE** so a 4/3 game in a 1920x1080 screen is relative to 1440x1080
+  - it's **RELATIVE TO THE ORIGINAL SCREEN SIZE** defined in the LAY file

 ## Math